 What are points?

-Points are prepaid fees, often (but not always) used to gain a lower interest rate on your mortgage.
+Points are pre-paid fees, often (but not always) used to gain a lower interest rate on your mortgage.
 One point is 1% of your mortgage loan amount.
 For a $200,000 home, one point would be $2,000.
 Some points may be tax deductible; consult your tax advisor.
+Learn more about mortgage points to see if purchasing them is right for you.

 How do I get an adjustable-rate mortgage online?

 Fill out our online application.
-Then once your application is submitted, a Nationwide Bank Mortgage Specialist will call you to discuss the rest of the steps in the mortgage loan process.
+Once your application is submitted, a Nationwide Bank Mortgage Specialist will call you to discuss the rest of the steps in the mortgage loan process.
 You can also apply by phone by calling 1-877-636-0598, 8 a.m. to 8 p.m.
 ET, Monday - Friday.

 Can I get approved for a mortgage before I have a house?

 You can get prequalified for your mortgage.
-Please note you cannot lock in your rate until you have a house to buy and you pay your commitment fee.
+Please note you cannot lock in your rate until you have a house to buy and you pay your application fee.

 What do I need to know before buying a house?